 I have covered everything from Capitol Hill to SEC risk disclosures to the March For Our Lives.
 I have also spoken on panels for the Power Shift Project, the Newseum’s initiative to eliminate sexual harassment and create opportunities for people from diverse backgrounds in newsrooms.
 I will be attending the SRCCON:POWER conference in December 2018 to look at how power operates in newsrooms and our relationships with communities.

-During my time in college, I spent eight months as an intern on the Metro desk at The Washington Post, a summer interning with Bloomberg BNA on their corporate and transactional news desk at Bloomberg BNA, and served as the Washington Correspondent for The Durango Herald.
+During my time in college, I interned on the Metro desk at The Washington Post, the corporate and transactional news desk at Bloomberg BNA, and served as the Washington Correspondent for The Durango Herald.
 I started my career in journalism at my high school newspaper, where I rose to be editor-in-chief of the nationally-ranked website.

 I am passionate about making policy understandable for everyone and making a career in journalism accessible for those from marginalized backgrounds.